Skip Global navigation and goto content

 Emergency medical services providers may not condition the prehospital transport of any person in need of emergency services and care on the person’s ability to pay.
 Nor may emergency medical services providers condition a transfer on the person’s ability to pay when the transfer is made necessary because the patient is in immediate need of treatment for an emergency medical condition for which the hospital lacks service capability or when the hospital is at service capacity.

-Link F.S.
-415.091 Mandatory reporting of abuse, neglect, or exploitation
+F.S.
+415.1034 | Mandatory reporting of abuse, neglect, or exploitation of vulnerable adults; mandatory reports of death.

 Physician, osteopathic physician, medical examiner, chiropractic physician, nurse, paramedic, emergency medical technician, or hospital personnel engaged in the admission, examination, care, or treatment of vulnerable adults; who knows, or has reasonable cause to suspect, that a vulnerable adult has been or is being abused, neglected, or exploited shall immediately report such knowledge or suspicion to the central abuse hotline.

-Link: F.S.
-394.463 Involuntary examination Baker Act (mental Illness)
+F.S.
+394.463 | Involuntary examination (mental illness).

 A person may be taken to a receiving facility for involuntary examination if there is reason to believe that the person has a mental illness and because of his or her mental illness.